 - does not introduce central management of signatures, AD integration, dynamic signatures, signature campaigns and other features you already get from CodeTwo;

 - does not work with mobile devices and other email clients – it’s limited to Outlook for Windows and Outlook on the web at the moment;

-- does not require you to take any action* for your organization no matter which signature mode and CodeTwo Outlook add-in you use with CodeTwo Email Signatures for Office 365:
+- does not require you to take any action* for your organization no matter which signature mode and CodeTwo Outlook add-in you use with CodeTwo Email Signatures 365:

-- if you use client-side or combo mode (which require you to install CodeTwo Signatures Add-in for Outlook is a COM Add-in, but it will also work properly.
-All versions of this add-in released since June 17, 2020) automatically changes the registry for all users who use the COM Add-in.
-The add-in is updated automatically for these users (they might be prompted to restart Outlook after the update).
+- the legacy CodeTwo Signatures Add-in for Outlook is a COM Add-in, but it will also work properly.
+All versions of this add-in released since June 17, 2020 automatically make the necessary change in the registry for all users who use the COM Add-in.
+The add-in is updated automatically* for these users (they might be prompted to restart Outlook after the update).

-* Only the admins who deployed the add-in globally via GPO will need to redeploy it to make sure all users get the latest version (instructions on how to do this can be found in the user’s manual).
+* Only the admins who deployed the legacy COM add-in globally via GPO before June 17, 2020 will need to redeploy it to make sure all users get the latest version of the add-in (instructions on how to do this can be found in the user’s manual).
 But it’s much better idea to switch to the modern add-in instead.

-Comparison of Outlook roaming signatures and CodeTwo Email Signatures for Office 365
+Comparison of Outlook roaming signatures and CodeTwo Email Signatures 365

-As mentioned above, the new feature for Outlook changes nothing for companies that use third-party email signature tools such as CodeTwo Email Signatures for Office 365, because these tools address completely different problems.
+As mentioned above, the new feature for Outlook changes nothing for companies that use third-party email signature tools such as CodeTwo Email Signatures 365, because these tools address completely different problems.
 See a short video that highlights all the distinguishing features of CodeTwo’s cloud signatures and take a look at the table below to compare native signature cloud settings in Outlook with CodeTwo’s email signature solution.